justin8/justin8-systemd/README.md

 ```
 include systemd
 ```
-This will give you access to $::systemd::unit_path which is usually /usr/lib/systemd/system or /lib/systemd/system depending on distro.
+This will give you access to $::systemd::params::unit_path which is usually /usr/lib/systemd/system or /lib/systemd/system depending on distro.

 It will also give you access to the systemd_available fact, which evaluates to 'true' if systemd is available.